skoglu/fullstack-projects/README.md

   A portfolio-style site to showcase my work, skills, and contact information.

 - **Blog Theme**
-  A custom blog layout with styled posts and sidebar elements.
+  A custom blog layout with styled posts.

 - **Business Website**
   A professional landing page designed for small businesses.